 The Chief Executive Officer and the other named executive officers, as well as the other senior executives comprising AutoZone's Executive Committee, participate in the compensation program outlined in this Compensation Discussion and Analysis.
-The Executive Committee consists of the Chief Executive Officer and officers with the title of senior vice president or executive vice president.
+The Executive Committee consists of the Chief Executive Officer and officers with the title of senior vice president or executive vice president (a total of 13 executives for fiscal 2009).
 However, many elements of the compensation program also apply to other levels of AutoZone management.
 The intent is to ensure that management is motivated to pursue, and is rewarded for achieving, the same financial, operating and stockholder objectives.